Executive search: Contingent search

-As stated, contingent search firms are remunerated only upon the successful completion of the search—typically when the candidate accepts the position.
+Contingent search firms are remunerated only upon the successful completion of the search—typically when the candidate accepts the position, much like traditional recruitment.
 These recruiters may earn from 20% to 35% of the candidate's first-year base salary or total remuneration as a hiring fee; the fee may also be calculated to include the candidate's (that is, the successful hire's) median or expected first-year bonus payout.
 In any case, the fee is (as always) paid by the hiring company, not the candidate/hire.
-Contingent firms in some markets may quote fees in the range of 12% to 20% as well.